CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 8. Contributing your work to the pyATS project
 **********************************************

-You've written your parser, you've made and run tests for it, and you're ready to contribute your parser.
+You've written your parser, you've run tests on your parser, and you're ready to contribute your parser.
 Great!
 For your convenience, the steps required to make a good pull request are outlined here, but before you start them, go read the `pyATS contribution guide <https://pubhub.devnetcloud.com/media/pyats-development-guide/docs/contribute/contribute.html#contribute>`_.